corefan/xenko-docs/en/manual/graphics/materials/clear-coat-shading.md

 ![Diagram](media/paint-layers.png)

-To keep the shading simple, Xenko only simulates the **clear coat** and **base coat** layers and blends them depending on how far the camera is from the material.
+To keep the shading simple, Xenko only simulates the **base coat** and **clear coat**  layers.
+Xenko blends the two layers depending on how far the camera is from the material.

+Clear-coat shading has several advantages over creating the effect manually with [material layers](material-layers.md):

+* layers are blended based on distance
+* increased performance
+* improved visualization

 ## Add a clear-coat material